 I do not see myself as the expert, but rather I aim to be a collaborator with you, my supervisee.
 I attempt to provide a space in which you can be open to your experience so that it is possible to fully engage with the client and be as effective as possible.
 I respect that there are many ways of working therapeutically with clients, and I am open to sharing, exploring and learning alongside you.

-I have completed a Diploma in Clinical Supervision with Pam Nell Associates.
-I currently supervise counsellors in private practice and groups/individuals as a Lead Counsellor in a secondary school.
+I have completed a Diploma in Clinical Supervision and I currently supervise counsellors in private practice and groups/individuals as a Lead Counsellor in a secondary school.
 If you are interested in working with me, I would be pleased to hear from you.